dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 As with all generalized charts, these are for informational purposes only and DO NOT accurately reflect your own character.
 You should ALWAYS use [Raidbots](https://www.raidbots.com/simbot/topgear) to sim your own character instead of relying solely on general charts like these.

-Currently the APL is going to cast convoke in the affinity form you have selected (boomkin affinity > convoke in boomkin); **if you wish to sim with bear convoke please select the restoration affinity talent**
+Currently the APL is going to cast convoke in the affinity form you have selected (boomkin affinity > convoke in boomkin); **If you wish to sim with bear convoke please select the restoration affinity talent**

 The current Basic set up is using Balance affinity and HotW as talents (ergo sims will always use boomkin convoke, and always shift in boomkin form for lycara)